kieras/gcs-pci-tokenizer/README.md

 # Running in Cloud Functions
 You can also deploy this application in Google Cloud Functions.
 This allows for rapid testing and development, but you are responsible for developing compensating controls for egress traffic restrictions if Cloud Functions are used as part of your in-scope PCI environment.

 The exported function names are "tokenize" and "detokenize".
-To do this through the web UI, open the GCP Cloud Console and then open the Cloud Shell.
+To deploy through the web UI, open the GCP Cloud Console and then open the Cloud Shell.
 Cloud Shell can be opened with the ">_" icon in the top-right of the console.
 Run the following command to check out the project code and move into the working directory:

 ```